Thursday, 24 December 2020

 Email Gail craftynomad at gmail dot com with your address details and

 let me know which folder you want from the prize vault.

 Thanks again to you for your support of our challenge.

 Gail will be back on the 8th with another Technique Time.

 Challenge #3 will start on the 10th!!!!

 Welcome, welcome, welcome to the inaugural challenge here at Let's Squash It!
 Let's Squash It! is The Embossing Folder Challenge....

-Welcome, welcome, welcome to the second challenge here at Let's Squash It!
-Let's Squash It! is The Embossing Folder Challenge. ...
+Welcome, welcome, welcome to the 17th challenge here at Let's Squash It!
+Let's Squash It! is The Embossing Folder Challenge.
+We...

-Welcome, welcome, welcome to the third challenge here at Let's Squash It!
+Welcome, welcome, welcome to the 19th challenge here at Let's Squash It!
 Let's Squash It! is The Embossing Folder Challenge.
-W...
+We...